PaperMC/SectorTool/README.md

 * NONE (id = 3)
 * LZ4 (id = 4)
 * ZSTD (id = 5)
+* COPY (id = -1)

 DEFLATE (id = 2) is the current default.
 LZ4 (id = 4) is fast but not space efficient.
 ZSTD (id = 5) is fast and slightly less space efficient than DEFLATE.

+The COPY compression type will copy the compressed data from the source RegionFiles.
+Note that the COPY compression type will not perform decompression/recompression, unlike the rest of the compression options, which should greatly reduce CPU load.

 ### Conversion from SectorFile to RegionFile (Deconversion)